My Products

 Set Stage

-To change stage settings, follow these steps:
+To change stage settings:

 2. Click the My Products menu.

-5. Click [Stages].
+5. Click the [Stages] tab.

-6. Click the stage name to set from the Stage list.
+6. Click the stage name to set from the stage list.

-8. Change settings, and click [Save].
+8. Change the settings items and click [Save].

-9. Click [Edit] from the Edit popup window.
+9. Click [Edit] in the Edit popup.

 Delete Stage

-To delete a stage, follow these steps:
+To delete a stage:

 Note